sjentsch/lsjDocs/Ch16/Ch16_Bayes.rst

 think this and provide an introduction to Bayesian statistics, an approach that I think is generally superior to the orthodox approach.

-This chapter comes in two parts: In sections :doc:`Probabilistic reasoning by rational agents <Ch16_Bayes_1>` through :doc:`Why be a Bayesian?
-<Ch16_Bayes_3>` I talk about what Bayesian statistics are all about,
-covering the basic mathematical rules for how it works as well as an explanation for why I think the Bayesian approach is so useful.
-Afterwards, I provide a brief overview of how you can do :doc:`Bayesian versions of *t*-tests
+This chapter comes in two parts: In sections :doc:`Ch16_Bayes_1` through :doc:`Ch16_Bayes_3` I talk about what Bayesian statistics are all about, covering the basic mathematical rules for how it works as well as an explanation for why I think the Bayesian approach is so useful.
+Afterwards, I provide a brief overview of how you can do :doc:`Bayesian versions of *t*-tests <Ch16_Bayes_5>`.
-<Ch16_Bayes_5>`.